 And we’re turning out generations of young people who experience their connection to our environment, understand the values of sustainability and stewardship, and are prepared to make responsible decisions when it comes to sustainable management of our natural resources.

 Through sustainability and stewardship, we are teaching the next generation how to use our resources wisely, with enough to support industry, and plenty left over for the wildlife, a healthy planet, and our own peace and enjoyment.

-Fast forward 75 years: Our visitors still gather on that same US Forest Service Training Facility, but the original five tenants of Trees For Tomorrow have long since been achieved, the distribution of seedlings has become an annual fundraiser, and landowner education has been left to other groups, state-wide, who specialize in that kind of assistance.
+Fast forward: Our visitors still gather on that same USFS Training Facility, but the original five tenants of Trees For Tomorrow have long since been achieved, the distribution of seedlings has become an annual fundraiser, and landowner education has been left to other groups, state-wide, who specialize in that kind of assistance.